A Journey of Self-Discovery

 “Imagine, dear Arial, that a skilled craftsman is commissioned to build a magnificent chariot.
 He gathers the finest wood, strong wheels, and precious decorations.
 When assembled, it is called a ‘chariot,’ but is it really a single, unchanging entity?

-Arial pondered this and replied, “Well, it’s made up of various parts, each contributing to its function and appearance.”
+Arial pondered the sages response, and then replied, “Well, it’s made up of various parts, each contributing to its function and appearance.”

 “Exactly,” nodded the sage.
 “Similarly, what we often perceive as a ‘self‘ is a combination of five aggregates, each with its own role and impermanence.”